Employment Injury Benefit

 The benefit may be paid as a Pension or a Grant, depending on the Doctor’s assessment of the degree of disablement.
 Thirty percent (30%) or more is equivalent to a Pension and less than 30% is equivalent to a Grant.

-Constant Attendance Benefit - where a Disablement Benefit is paid and the degree of disablement is 100% and the Director is satisfied that as a result of the relevant loss of faculty the beneficiary requires the constant attendance of another person, the rate of disablement pension shall be increased by 50%.
+If the employee/self-employed person degree of disablement is 100% and the Director is satisfied that as a result of the relevant loss of faculty the beneficiary requires the constant care of another person then the rate of pension shall be increased by 50%.